 Revista de Biologia Tropical

 Interspecific interactions can play an important role in determining habitat selection and resource use between competing species.
 We examined interactions between an omnivorous shrimp and a grazing mayfly, two co-dominant taxa found in Puerto Rican headwater streams, to assess how predator presence may influence mayfly resource use and instantaneous growth in a tropical rainforest ecosystem.
 We conducted a series of behavioral and growth experiments to determine the effects of the freshwater shrimp, Xiphocaris elongata, on the growth rate and resource selection of mayfly nymphs in the family Leptophlebiidae.
 For resource choice assessments, we conducted a series of five day laboratory experiments where mayflies were given access to two resource substrate choices (cobble vs. leaves) in the presence or absence of shrimp.
 To assess for the effects of shrimp on mayfly fitness, we measured mayfly growth in laboratory aquaria after five days using four treatments (cobble, leaves, cobble + leaves, no resource) in the presence or absence of shrimp.
-In resource choice experiments, mayflies showed preference for cobble over leaf substrata (p
+In resource choice experiments, mayflies showed preference for cobble over leaf substrata (p<0.05) regardless of the presence of shrimps, however, the preference for cobble was significantly greater when shrimp were present in the leaf habitat.
+In growth experiments, there were no statistical differences in mayfly growth in the presence or absence of shrimp (p=0.07).
+However, we measured increased mayfly nymph growth in the absence of predators and when both cobble and leaves were available.
+Our results suggest that interspecific interactions between these taxa could potentially influence organic matter resource dynamics (e.g., leaf litter processing and export) in Puerto Rican streams.

-Macías, Nicholas A., J. Checo Colón-Gaud, Jonathan W. Duggins, Alonso Ramírez.
+Macías, Nicholas A., Jose Checo Colón-Gaud, Jonathan W. Duggins, Alonso Ramírez.

 "Do Omnivorous Shrimp Influence Mayfly Nymphs in a Tropical Island Stream?."